-- 57. (1) The holder of an Airline Transport Pilot Licence (hereinafter referred to as "Airline Transport Pilot") may, subject to the continued validity of the licence including medical fitness requirements- - (a) exercise all the privileges of a Private Pilot Licence and Commercial Pilot Licence of an aircraft within the appropriate aircraft category and in the case of a licence for the aeroplane and powered-lift categories, of the instrument rating; and - (b) act as pilot-in-command, in commercial air transportation, of an aircraft within the appropriate category and certified for operation with more than one (1) pilot. - (2) An Airline Transport Pilot shall not act in any capacity as a pilot of an aircraft under Instrument Flight Rules unless he has an Instrument Rating appropriate to the category of aircraft in use. - (3) An Airline Transport Pilot may instruct- - (a) other pilots in command in transportation operations in an aircraft of the category, class, and type, for which applicable, the Airline Pilot is Transport rated, and in simulation of those aircraft, and endorse the logbook or other training record of the person to whom training has been given; and
+- 57. (1) The holder of an Airline Transport Pilot Licence (hereinafter referred to as "Airline Transport Pilot") may, subject to the continued validity of the licence including medical fitness requirements- - (a) exercise all the privileges of a Private Pilot Licence and Commercial Pilot Licence of an aircraft within the appropriate aircraft category and in the case of a licence for the aeroplane and powered-lift categories, of the instrument rating; and - (b) act as pilot-in-command, in commercial air transportation, of an aircraft within the appropriate category and certified for operation with more than one (1) pilot. - (2) An Airline Transport Pilot shall not act in any capacity as a pilot of an aircraft under Instrument Flight Rules unless he has an Instrument Rating appropriate to the category of aircraft in use. - (3) An Airline Transport Pilot may instruct- - (a) other pilots in command transportation operations in an aircraft of the category, class, and type, applicable, for which the Airline Transport Pilot is rated, and simulation of those aircraft, and endorse the logbook or other training record of the person to whom training has been given; and